 I love tomato pie but have always had the same problem—the liquid from the tomatoes‚ even after I drained and salted them, making the crust soggy.
 So I was so excited to see this brilliant recipe using roasted tomatoes.
 When I removed the tomatoes from the oven, they had a dark, rich color with brown edges.

 Making the tart dough the day before and the tomatoes and onions in the afternoon made this so easy to put together and have for dinner with friends.
-I served this with a salad, grilled marinated pork tenderloin, and rolls—truly wonderful.
+I served this with a salad, marinated roast pork tenderloin, and rolls—truly wonderful.

 This is a delicious tart.
 The taste is great and it looks beautiful.
 Given that tomatoes are in season right now, it’s a great time to do something different.
 You can do this recipe in pieces over a few days to make it easier or as a weekend project.